shruti-0316/Search-Application-Spring/README.md

 Project Name: Search Application.
 Description:
 This is project develeoped using spring framework.
-Here, if someone wants to search for specific keyword then it will redirect to google with given keyword.
+Here, if someone wants to search for specifice keyword then it will redirect to google with given keyword.

 Redirects in Spring Framework
 Overview